cdr60/pireveil/README.md

 Current date
 </li>
 <li>
-Current alarm time and what pireveil will do (radio stations name , mp3 name or beep file name)
+Current alarm time and what PiReveil will do (radio stations' name, mp3 or m3u name or beep file name)
 </li>
 <li>
-If set, what you can listen now (radio stations name , mp3 name or beep file name)
+If you have set a media to listen to now, you can play it by pushing the corresponding button (radio stations name , mp3 name or beep file name)
 </li>
 </ul>

-<b>The second is the alarmclock seetings.
-It shows :</b>
+<b>The second is the alarmclock seetings, it shows :</b>
 <ul>
 <li>
-If playing someting : a play icons
+If it's playing someting : a play icon
 </li>
 <li>
-3 icons : for beeping, listening radio and listening mp3 or m3u.
-If one is red then alarm is on and the red one describes what pireveil will do
+3 icons : for beeping, listening to the radio and listening to mp3 or m3u files.
+A red icon indicates the alarm is on and which type of media will be played to wake you up.
 </li>
 <li>
 Current alarm time and a red cursor that indicates what digit you can change now
 </li>
 </ul>

-# How to use : the buttons
+# How to use the buttons
 <b>On the main screen :</b>
 <ul>
-<li>K1 short click : select next beep sound to listen until none and then select first</li>
+<li>K1 short click : cycle to the next beep sound until it shows none are selected then pressing it again will come back to the first</li>
-<li>K2 short click : select next radio station  to listen until none and then select first</li>
+<li>K2 short click : cycle to the next radio station sound until it shows none are selected then pressing it again will come back to the first</li>
-<li>K3 short click : select next mp3/mu3 fiels  to listen until none and then select first</li>
+<li>K3 short click : cycle to the next mp3/m3u file sound until it shows none are selected then pressing it again will come back to the first</li>
-<li>K1 long click : start/stop listening selected beep file</li>
+<li>K1 long click : start/stop listening to the selected beep file</li>
-<li>K2 long click : start/stop listening selected radio station</li>
+<li>K2 long click : start/stop listening to the selected radio station</li>
-<li>K3 long click : start/stop listening selected mp3 or mu3 file</li>
+<li>K3 long click : start/stop listening to the selected mp3 or m3u file</li>
-<li>Joypad short keypress : stop listening whatever the source is (Ex : it stops alarm as well as listening radio)</li>
+<li>Joypad short press : stop listening to whatever the source is (Ex : it stops the alarm as well as the radio, mp3/m3u files, or beep files)</li>
-<li>Joypad long keypress : Arming alarm with audio source selected</li>
+<li>Joypad long press : Arming alarm with audio source selected</li>
 <li>Joypad long UP : Go to alarm screen</li>
 </ul>

 <b>On the alarm screen :</b>
 <ul>
-<li>K1 short click : select next beep sound to play on alarm event until none and then select first</li>
+<li>K1 short click : cycle to the next beep sound to play as the alarm until it shows none are selected then pressing it again will come back to the first</li>
-<li>K2 short click : select next radio station to play on alarm event until none and then select first</li>
+<li>K2 short click : cycle to the next radio station to play as the alarm until it shows none are selected then pressing it again will come back to the first</li>
-<li>K3 short click : select next mp3/mu3 files to play on alarm event until none and then select first</li>
+<li>K3 short click : cycle to the next mp3/m3u file to play as the alarm until it shows none are selected then pressing it again will come back to the first</li>
-<li>Joypad short keypress : Select alarm clock next digit</li>
+<li>Joypad short press : Skip to the next digit to modify on the alarm</li>
 <li>Joypad short left : decrease selected digit</li>
 <li>Joypad short right : increase selected digit</li>
 <li>Joypad long UP : Return to main screen</li>